Whether you’ve been practicing for two years or two decades, you might be wondering where to go next in your OTA career.

 Certified Perinatal Health Specialist Training (PHS)

-After talking with the Seagraves on the podcast, I am so thrilled for this certification course they created.
-It guides professionals on developing a new program or expanding an existing service that improves maternal and infant health with rehabilitation in the hospital and at home
+After talking with Rebeca and Jenna Seagraves on the OT Potential podcast, I am so thrilled for this certification course they created.
+It guides professionals on developing a new program or expanding an existing service that improves maternal and infant health with rehabilitation in the hospital and at home.

 Physical Agent Modalities (CPAM)

 Some states require credentialing beyond your basic license in order to use physical agent modalities (PAMs).
-However, each state has unique regulations, so please make sure to check your state’s board for guidance.
-There are several organizations that offer certification courses, but the time and cost vary.
-This info is about a certification from PAMPCA:
+However, each state has unique regulations, so please be sure to check your state’s board for guidance.
+As the requirements vary from state to state, the ongoing training hours and costs will vary as well.
+Here is one example:

-• Time: Two-day workshop and a 20-hour self-study portion (recommend starting no later than one month before attending the workshop)
+- Time: Two-day workshop and a 20-hour self-study portion (we recommend starting the self-study portion no later than one month before attending the workshop); 10 hours of supervised modality application

-• Certification Requirements: Two-hour exam on didactic and workshop materials.
-Additionally, you must demonstrate competency of PAMs usage via supervised and documented treatments by an OT/OTA with CPAM certification.
+- Certification Requirements: Two-hour exam on didactic training and workshop materials; demonstration of PAM competency via supervised and documented treatments by an OT/OTA with CPAM certification

 For more information, visit the CPAM info page.